Acts 17 – Paul in Thessalonica, Berea, and Athens

 And when they heard of the resurrection of the dead, some mocked, while others said, “We will hear you again on this matter.”
 So Paul departed from among them.
 However, some men joined him and believed, among them Dionysius the Areopagite, a woman named Damaris, and others with them.

 a.
 When they heard of the resurrection of the dead, some mocked: The resurrection was not a popular idea among Greek philosophers.
-Some though Paul foolish for even believing such a thing, and other wanted to hear more about this new teaching (others said, “We will hear you again on this matter”).
+Some thought Paul foolish for even believing such a thing, and others wanted to hear more about this new teaching (others said, “We will hear you again on this matter”).

 i.
 The Greeks were fond of the idea of the immortality of the soul, but not of the idea of the resurrection of the body.
 They felt that anything material was inherently evil, so there really could be no such thing as a glorified body.
 They thought the ultimate form of glory would be pure spirit.

 ii.
 “All Greeks thought that man was composed of spirit (or mind), which was good, and matter (or body), which was bad.
 If there was to be a life to come, the one thing they certainty did not want it cluttered up with a body.”
 (Boice)

 b.
 So Paul departed among them: Paul wanted to talk about Jesus.
 He could have, if he wanted to, stayed there and discussed Greek philosophy all day long.
 But Paul was not interested in that; if he couldn’t talk about Jesus, he didn’t have much to say.

 i.
 Without doubt, Paul was really just beginning his sermon.
 Far more than wanting to quote Greek poets, he wanted to tell them about Jesus.
 But as soon as he mentioned the resurrection, they stopped him short.
 Certainly, Paul discussed more with people one-on-one.
 But he was prevented from saying all he wanted to in his speech at the Areopagus.